Frequently Asked Questions about Total University Withdrawal

 Should I process a total university withdrawal or an individual course withdrawal?

 The decision whether to process an individual course or a total withdrawal is best made in consultation with the student’s instructor(s) and advisor.
 Some of the considerations will include the time in the semester/session, how well the student is doing in each course, and whether a partial (individual) course withdrawal might free the student to do well in other courses.
 Other considerations may include financial issues.
-Students are advised to check with the Bursar’s office and Financial Aid office before processing any type of withdrawal.
+Students are advised to check with the Student Billing office and Financial Aid office before processing any type of withdrawal.

 What should I do if I already registered for classes for next semester and I am withdrawing this semester?